awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Important**
 Port 80 is the default setting when the origin is an Amazon S3 static website hosting endpoint, because Amazon S3 only supports port 80 for static website hosting endpoints\.
 The CloudFront console does not support changing this setting for Amazon S3 static website hosting endpoints\.

-### HTTPS port<a name="DownloadDistValuesHTTPSPort"></a>
+#### HTTPS port<a name="DownloadDistValuesHTTPSPort"></a>

 **Note**
 This applies only to custom origins\.

 Optional\.
 The HTTPS port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 443\.
+When **Protocol** is set to **HTTP only**, you cannot specify a value for **HTTPS port**\.

+#### Minimum origin SSL protocol<a name="DownloadDistValuesOriginSSLProtocols"></a>

+**Note**
+This applies only to custom origins\.

+Choose the minimum TLS/SSL protocol that CloudFront can use when it establishes an HTTPS connection to your origin\.
+Lower TLS protocols are less secure, so we recommend that you choose the latest TLS protocol that your origin supports\.
+When **Protocol** is set to **HTTP only**, you cannot specify a value for **Minimum origin SSL protocol**\.

+If you use the CloudFront API to set the TLS/SSL protocol for CloudFront to use, you cannot set a minimum protocol\.
+Instead, you specify all of the TLS/SSL protocols that CloudFront can use with your origin\.
+For more information, see [OriginSslProtocols](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_OriginSslProtocols.html) in the *Amazon CloudFront API Reference*\.

 ## Cache behavior settings<a name="DownloadDistValuesCacheBehavior"></a>